Harmonia-GSA-ADS/gsa-ads/documentation/Continuous_Integration_and_Deployment/README - Continuous Integration and Deployment.md

 # Container Deployment

 Harmonia deployed MedFinder using Docker, which is a platform that enables rapid deployment of applications in isolation from other applications on a system.
+We install MySQL using the official MySQL Docker into a container named *medfinder-db*.
+We install Wildfly using the official Wildfly Docker container and make several customizations, through the Docker configuration file, that are needed to run MedFinder.
+The MedFinder application is deployed in the WildFly instance.
+The figure below is a screenshot showing the output of the docker ps command which lists the running containers.

+ ![Docker Container Listing](MedFinder_Docker.png "Docker Container Lister")

 See the [configuration files](../../docker) used to support the deployment and the [installation procedure](MedFinder%20Installation%20Procedure.md).

-The figure beow is a screenshot showing the output of the docker ps command which lists the running containers.
-The first container named *medfinder-app* contains a Wildfly instance in which the MedFinder application is deployed.
-The second container named *medfinder-db* contains the MySQL database.

- ![Docker Container Listing](MedFinder_Docker.png "Docker Container Lister")
+On larger projects, we use Puppet to manage the configurations for sets of servers and the configurations are committed to the Git repositories for the projects.
+Puppet can be used to manage Docker containers in sophisticated deployment scenarios.
+Because MedFinder required such a simple deployment, we did not make use of Puppet for this effort.